lkesteloot/unsong/unsong.md

 “Where is Metatron?” asked Erin, that final night on the [i]Not A Metaphor[/i].
 “Is he riding Leviathan?
 Is he in his belly?
 Will he come out to meet us once we’re close enough?”

 “Lady,” said James.
 “We don’t know any more than you do.
-We’ll…all find out soon enough.”
+We’ll... all find out soon enough.”

 Amoxiel gibbered softly.
 For some reason Erin started to cry.
 James and Father O’Connor got into some argument, and Mark McCarthy wouldn’t stop drawing pentagrams around everything.
 Ana realized she was shaking.
 She very deliberately extricated herself from the assembly around the harpoon and went midship to the yellow sail.
 The yellow sail was her safe place, she told herself, as swirling stars sputtered overhead.